Commonwealth Respite and Carelink Centres provide free and confidential information on local carer support, disability and community services.

 Information about respite services in your local area can be obtained by phoning a Commonwealth Respite and Carelink Centre on 1800 052 222* during business hours or, for emergency respite support outside standard business hours, 1800 059 059*

 - The National Carers Counselling Program

-Carers have access to short-term professional counselling and assistance to manage issues such as stress, loss and grief through the National Carers Counselling Program, delivered by Carers Australia.
-Contact Carers Australia on the national Freecall™ number 1800 242 636*
+Carers have access to short-term professional counselling and assistance to manage issues such as stress, loss and grief through the National Carers Counselling Program.
+For further information you can contact Carers Australia on 1800 242 636*

-The Australian Government provides a range of programs and services designed to give older people the opportunity to stay in their homes and to live independently in the community.
+The Australian Government provides a range of programs and services designed to give older people the oppurtunity to stay in their homes and to live independently in the community.
 There are also a range of residential aged care options available.
-A comprehensive overview of these programs and services is available online.

 My Aged Care is an Australian Government website (www.myagedcare.gov.au) and national contact centre (1800 200 422*) that provides you with up-to-date information about these aged care services.

 It can help you, your family, friends and carers with information on aged care, healthy and active living and support to find aged care services in your local area.